mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * Open the file `16s_filtered.fasta` in AliView.
 Note that it is now shorter and appears much more compressed than the previous alignment.
 Save the file in Phylip format as `16s_filtered.phy`, using the "Save as Phylip (full names & padded)" option in AliView’s "File" menu.
 Also save the file in Nexus format as "16s_filtered.nex" with the "Save as Nexus" option.

 * Open the Phylip and Nexus files in a text editor to see the differences between the file formats.

+*  **Unzip the alignment file** by double-clicking, or by typing

+		unzip LG05.fasta.zip
+in a console window (after navigating to the directory in which you saved it).